1. RACGP professional standards committee terms of reference policy

 - promote codes or policies relating to members professional standards;

-- recommend initiatives to reduce or better manage member matters; and J. review its own performance annually and report such findings to Council.
+- recommend initiatives to reduce or better manage member matters; and J. review its own performance annually and report such findings to the RACGP Board.

-Subject to this clause 6, Council delegates to the Committee all authority necessary to satisfy all those responsibilities and duties stipulated in these Terms of Reference.
+Subject to this clause 6, the RACGP Board delegates to the Committee all authority necessary to satisfy all those responsibilities and duties stipulated in these Terms of Reference.

-The Committee is a Council advisory body.
-It does not have authority to make decisions and is ultimate responsibility for membership termination or re-admission remains vested in Council.
+The Committee is a RACGP Board advisory body.
+It does not have authority to make decisions and is ultimate responsibility for membership termination or re-admission remains vested in the RACGP Board.

 The Committee must:

-- work at all times within the Council’s strategic and policy directions;
+- work at all times within the the RACGP Board's strategic and policy directions;

 - be equally accountable and responsible for acting according to the principles associated with being a Committee member;